sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 To ensure that your instance of orbit is performing correctly we encourage you to monitor it, and provide both logs and metrics to do so.

-Horizon will output logs to standard out.
+Orbit will output logs to standard out.
 Information about what requests are coming in will be reported, but more importantly and warnings or errors will also be emitted by default.
 A correctly running orbit instance will not ouput any warning or error log entries.

 Metrics are collected while a orbit process is running and they are exposed at the `/metrics` path.
 You can see an example at (https://orbit-testnet.stellar.org/metrics).